Guzce/Mi-primer-repositorio/README.md

 # Mi-primer-repositorio

-tarea github UTN (i like :walking:.
-I have :dog2: and :cat2:)
+#Aprendiendo a programar :computer:

+#i like :walking: :walking: with my :dog2: :dog2: and :cat2:

+#i like playing computer games

+#my favorite food are :pizza: :apple: :orange: